 You can download the dataset with these tweets about U.S. airlines and the corresponding sentiment tags (by humans and APIs) here.

 You can try the MonkeyLearn classifier we built for sentiment analysis of tweets about U.S. airlines here.

-If you take a look at the classifier, you will see how MonkeyLearn’s algorithms learned which terms are most correlated to each category (or sentiment).
-For example, the following is a keyword cloud of part of the terms correlated to the negative category:
+If you take a look at the classifier, you will see how MonkeyLearn’s algorithms learned which terms are most correlated to each tag (or sentiment).
+For example, the following is a keyword cloud of part of the terms correlated to the negative tag: